akramarenkov/flow/join/README.md

     }

     // Preferably input channel should be buffered for performance reasons.
-    // Optimal capacity is in the range of one to three JoinSize input := make(chan int, 10)
+    // Optimal capacity is in the range of 1 to 3 size of join input := make(chan int, 10)

     opts := join.Opts[int]{